 The following pie chart shows world consumption of acrylic acid:

-Crude acrylic acid must be purified to glacial acrylic acid, which is used to produce superabsorbent polymers and polyacrylic acid and copolymers used as dispersants/antiscalants, anionic polyelectrolytes for water treatment and rheology modifiers.
-In 2013, global glacial acrylic acid consumption was estimated to account for about 45% of total crude acrylic acid consumption.
-Growth is forecast at 5.4% annually during 2013–2018.
+Crude acrylic acid (CAA) is made by the oxidation of propylene.
+About 55% of the CAA is converted to acrylate esters.
+The remaining 45% is purified to 98–99.5% purity to glacial acrylic acid (GAA), which, in turn, is converted to polyacrylic acid, which can be further modified to produce superabsorbent polymers (SAPs) and other polyacrylic acid copolymers used as dispersants/antiscalants, anionic polyelectrolytes for water treatment, and rheology modifiers.
+In 2016, global glacial acrylic acid consumption was estimated to account for about 45% of total crude acrylic acid consumption, of which 79% was consumed for superabsorbent polymers.
+Growth in GAA consumption is forecast at about 5% per year during 2016‒21.
 More information on the superabsorbent polymers market can be found in the CEH Superabsorbent Polymers report.